ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Health/Sick Care/Covid Diamond Silk.md

 ### Spiked Proteins

-1. Studies have shown that the spike proteins in COVID-19 have five components, including two from snake venoms (King Cobra, Crate Snack Venom) and three sequences of Rabbi's Virus.
+1. Studies have shown that the spike proteins in COVID-19 have five components, including two from snake venoms (King Cobra, Crate Snack Venom) and three sequences of Rabbi's Virus.[^1]
-2. In June 2020, an Italy study found that people with COVID-19 had not only these five components but also 30 venoms from snakes (Coral, various cobra's, marine shellfish toxins, starfish (crown of thorns starfish)).
+2. In June 2020, an Italy study found that people with COVID-19 had not only these five components but also 30 venoms from snakes (Coral, various cobra's, marine shellfish toxins, starfish (crown of thorns starfish)).[^2]
 3. EDTA is an acid that can destroy venom and has been studied since 1948.
 Johnson and NOVA and other companies inject EDTA to destroy venom.
 4. Take 1000 mg of EDTA in the morning and evening to denature these peptides.